Enzymes usually function best at an optimal pH and temperature. T... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Enzymes usually function best at an optimal pH and temperature.
-The following graph shows the effectiveness of two enzymes at various temperatures. (c) From what you know about enzyme structure, explain why the rate of the reaction catalyzed by enzyme A slows down at temperatures above 40°C (140°F).
+The following graph shows the effectiveness of two enzymes at various temperatures. (b) One of these enzymes is found in humans and the other in thermophilic (heat-loving) bacteria.
+Which enzyme would you predict comes from which organism?

 Verified Solution